We’ve hit the waning days of summer. That can only mean one thing: school is just around the corner!

 Regardless of whether you choose your college or university for this reason alone, once you do arrive on campus, be sure to register with register with their disability services office so that you can get as much assistance as they can provide for your medically required dining accommodations.

-Help and Filing Complaints under the ADA
+Help and How to File A Complaint under the ADA

-The Department of Justice maintains an ADA Technical Assistance Program to answer any questions you may have about how the law applies to you.
 To speak to an ADA Specialist, call the ADA Information Line [800-514-0301 (Voice) and 800-514-0383 (TTY)].
 The ADA Website also provides further information about ADA regulations and technical assistance documents.

 To file a complaint under the ADA, go to the DOJ’s site for downloadable forms and instructions.